 Toddlers adore climbing and bouncing around.
 Dad Jack, 38, takes 1 year old Connor to his local branch of UK-wide Gymboree.

 “We love coming,” says Jack, “and I’ve really seen Connor become more confident, plus he also learns lots of new activities that we can then play at home.”

 Gymboree offers a mix of experiences.
 “We use climbing equipment, but there are also musical instruments, dance, song, movement and much more,” says Sandra Marchetti, company managing director.

 Several rinks offer ice skating lessons for the very young, according to Emma Riazancew of JNLL Bracknell Ski and Snowboard Centre.
 “We can take children as young as 18 months but they need to bring a crash helmet,” she adds.
 By 4, some are skating properly.

-Your toddler can learn performing skills at circus schools around the country, such as Bristol-based Circus Maniacs School of Circus Arts.
+Your toddler can learn performing skills at circus schools around the country.
 With classes for children aged 3-5, specially adapted equipment offers your toddler the chance to learn plate-spinning, tight-wire, acrobatics and trapeze.

-Your toddler probably loves pouring, mixing and baking, and if the sessions come with a healthy eating [link?] message attached, so much the better, say Mini-Cooks, in Yorkshire.
+Your toddler probably loves pouring, mixing and baking, and if the sessions come with a healthy eating message attached, so much the better.
 Toddlers get to make simple, fun healthy snacks to eat as well as taking part in a craft activity or game.

 Most local pools run classes for toddlers – it’s never too early to start.
 Lessons can create real water babies!